 Interns also receive 2 hours of required weekly group supervision from a licensed psychologist, typically one of the SH-PIC Clinical Supervisors.
-All interns are required to meet in person for group supervision unless notified by the Training Director(s).
+All interns are required to meet virtually via a secured telecommunication platform for group supervision unless notified by the Training Director(s).
 Group supervision focuses on case presentations, clinical topics, professional development, and legal/ethical issues.
+Additionally, cultural and diversity topics, including Native American culture and living in rural, agricultural, or frontier communities, will be a focal point of various group supervision sessions throughout the training year.
+These sessions will be led by a supervising psychology on the Training Committee who was trained through and remains heavily involved in the APA's Minority Fellowship Program (MFP).